A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 In one of his experimental Petri dishes, Sir Fleming saw something unusual – a dead zone of bacteria surrounding a fungal zone.

-Penicillin was the first discovered and purified broad-spectrum antibiotic that can be used against infections in many parts of the body, including the mouth and throat, skin and soft tissue, tonsils, heart, lungs, and ears.
+Penicillin was the first broad-spectrum antibiotic discovered and purified, which can be used to treat infections in various parts of the body, including the mouth and throat, skin and soft tissue, tonsils, heart, lungs, and ears.

 Penicillin was named the ‘Wonder Drug of WWII’ as it saved millions of lives and prevented many amputations during the war.